-The coastal town of Nerja, located on the eastern Costa del Sol, combines one of the best climates in Europe with a characteristic charm of white houses of Moorish origin surrounded by beaches and high mountains of the Axarquia.
+The coastal town of Nerja, located on the eastern Costa del Sol.
+It combines one of the best climates in Europe with a characteristic charm of white houses of Moorish origin surrounded by beaches and high mountains of the Axarquia.

 No wonder Nerja is one of the most attractive tourist destinations; however it has not suffered the same fate as the municipalities of the western Costa del Sol with massive construction.